CarolZhiLi/GB-quiz-portal/README.md

 - **Login**
   - Navigate to `/login` and sign in with Email/Password.
   - The email/password account must bear the `operational` and/or `admin` custom claim (see above).
-Once signed in, the header shows your email plus a logout button.
 - **Operational workflow**
   - Operational users can access the Dashboard, generate questions, bulk upload, and edit staging batches they own.
   - All changes are staged for approval; operational users cannot publish directly to `quizQuestions`.
-  - Operational users do not see the `/admin-review` page, but they do see "My Submissions" where they can resubmit or delete their own staging batches (live questions remain admin-only).
+  - Operational users do not see the `/admin-review` page.

 - **Admin workflow**
   - Admin users also see the Dashboard and generator plus the `/admin-review` route.
   - The Admin Review page lets them approve or reject staged batches, which publishes approved items to `quizQuestions`.
   - Approving a batch handles `create`, `update`, and `delete` actions from staging and chunks writes to avoid Firestore limits.
-  - Admins can delete staged batches from the review table once a batch has remained approved or rejected for at least 14 days to keep the staging area tidy.

 - **Non-role accounts**
   - Signing in with an account that lacks both roles results in an access denied notice.